Manage & Analyze Time

 You can also see who’s online, when each person last logged in, average activity level per session, and total time logged that week.

-On a more macro level, absenteeism and attendance will tell you how productive each person is.
+On a more macro level, absenteeism and attendance will tell you how dependable each person is at showing up for shifts or fulfilling hours.
 A good time tracking tool will make it easy to view this data:

 This feature is especially important if you’re managing a partially remote or distributed team, as it’s easy to lose track of each employee’s “day” when everyone is going by different time zones and schedules.